quantifiedketonian/quantifiedketonian.github.io/_posts/2019-03-11-a-tale-of-two-sweeteners.md

 That said, as I've mentioned on my about page, I started doing keto out of fear of getting diabetes.
 So since I'm fat adapted, I figured it was time to start doing some of the carb tolerance tests that Robb Wolf talks about in his book.
 As my first published experiment, I wanted to understand how two common "paleo" sweeteners affect my metabolic state.

 Honey and pure maple syrup (none of that fake crap) were staples in our home during our paleo time.
-My wife loves maple syrup more than anything (sometimes even more than she loves me, I think) and I used to eat spoonfuls of honey straight from the container If it was in a squeeze container, I didn't even use the spoon; straight into the mouth, but no sucking on the container like they suck on the drinking fountains in Parks and Rec, that would be gross.
-So switching to the keto way of life was a bit harder than I expected.
+My wife loves maple syrup more than anything (sometimes even more than she loves me, I think) and I used to eat spoonfuls of honey straight from the container.
+If it was in a squeeze container, I didn't even use the spoon; I squeezed it directly into my mouth (no sucking on the container like they suck on the drinking fountains in Parks and Rec, that would be gross) So switching to the keto way of life was a bit harder than I expected.

 Since I have a higher than average likelihood of getting type 2 diabetes, I always worry about adding any carb-heavy substance back into my diet.
-So I wanted to know what would happen to my body if I brought a "non-keto" sweetener back into my life every once in a while (like when I want to make delicious keto pumpkin waffles and the artificially sweetened maple flavored water just won't cut it that day).
+So I wanted to know what would happen to my body if I brought a "non-keto" sweetener back into my life every once in a while (like when I want to make delicious keto pumpkin waffles and the artificially sweetened maple flavored water just won't cut it).

 # The Chemistry:

 As I'm not a chemistry expert, I hope someone will correct any mistakes I make.

 I've read and heard from many folks that glucose causes an increase in circulating insulin in your blood (yet to test the insulinogenic effects on me) and that fructose does as well, but fructose is impossible to breakdown with insulin so your body shuttles it into the liver and breaks it down to transform it into glucose (if needed) or, more likely, stores it in the fat cells.
-The third relevant chemical is sucrose, a complex carb that is broken down into equal parts of glucose and fructose.
+The third relevant carbohydrate molecule is sucrose, a complex carb that is broken down into equal parts of glucose and fructose.

 Based on this limited chemistry knowledge, I would expect that the glucose is the main driver of my blood sugar spikes (i.e. the higher the absolute glucose content, the larger the spike).